-Highly recommended, not required for the Awaken the Hunter Course.
+Recommended, not required for the Awaken the Hunter Course.
 The Advanced Hunting Courses will require a valid hunting licence and appropriate tags, which will require passing the Hunter Ed Course for anyone born after 1971.

 What should i bring ?

 - Tent & sleeping arrangements if you aren't staying in an outfitter tent (we have extra tents if you don't have your own)

 A more detailed list will be provided with registration.

 We will start with lunch on Thursday, followed by afternoon learning sessions.
 And the course will wrap up with lunch on Sunday, but you are welcome to stay into the afternoon or even another night if conducive to your travel schedule and/or arrive Wednesday evening (just let us know in advance).
 Breakfast, lunch, and dinner will be served (approximately at 7AM, Noon, and 6PM) and we will typically have morning and afternoon sessions 3-4 hours in length, followed by an optional evening discussion or guest speaker before or after dinner.

 Are meals included?